 A public school student who graduates after May 1, 2002, and has not completed the core curriculum will be admitted conditionally.
-GED recipients, out-of-state high school graduates, students from accredited home schools, and private high school graduates who score 18 or less on the ACT composite or equivalent ACCUPLACER or COMPASS will be granted conditional admission.
+GED recipients, out-of-state high school graduates, students from accredited home schools, and private high school graduates who score 18 or less on the ACT composite or equivalent will be granted conditional admission.